justeat/kongverge/README.md

 You can install `kongverge` as a global tool as follows:

-* First, have [.NET Core 2.1 or later installed](https://www.microsoft.com/net/download).
-At a commandline, `dotnet --list-runtimes` should succeed and show an item for `Microsoft.NETCore.App 2.1.0` or later.
+* First, have [.NET Core SDK 2.1 or later installed](https://www.microsoft.com/net/download).
+At a commandline, `dotnet --list-sdks` should succeed and show an item for `2.1.0` or later.
 * Install with `dotnet tool install kongverge --global`.
 * You should then be able to run `kongverge` from the commandline e.g. `kongverge --help`